teragramgius/GherryPlus/docs/benchmark.md

 Our Caregiving App:
 - Robust caregiver coordination features, allowing users to create care circles and invite family members, friends, and healthcare professionals to collaborate.
 - Real-time messaging and notifications to facilitate seamless communication among caregivers.
-- Shared calendars and task management tools for efficient coordination of caregiving responsibilities.
+- Integration of Giada AI for personalized assistance and guidance to caregivers.
-- Secure and private communication channels to ensure sensitive information remains protected.
+- Support for caregivers in recognizing and remembering loved ones through the app's facial recognition feature.

 ## Gherry - Care Circles Application:
 - Limited information available regarding caregiver coordination and communication features.